ekoori/TaskMaster/README.md

 1. Node.js (v18 or newer)
 2. npm or yarn
-3. PostgreSQL
-4. Taskwarrior installed on your system
+3. Taskwarrior installed on your system
-5. OpenAI API key (for AI assistant features)
+4. OpenAI API key (for AI assistant features)

 ## Installation